 Overhead shot of spaghetti with a tomato cream sauce in a white bowl.

-This quick and easy tomato cream sauce for pasta is made with… drumroll please…. coconut milk!
-Canned tomatoes and tomato paste combine with a splash of coconut milk to create the most satisfying, creamy and comforting dairy-free pasta sauce.
+This quick and easy tomato cream sauce for pasta is made without dairy buy using… drumroll please…. coconut milk (but don't worry, it does NOT taste like coconut at the end).
+Canned tomatoes and tomato paste combine with a splash of coconut milk to create the most satisfying, creamy and comforting dairy-free pasta sauce that will have you licking your plate.

 Ingredients